Drop Foot Physical Therapy

 Range of Motion Exercises

 A physical therapist may use different stretching and manual therapy techniques to help restore or maintain range of motion in your ankle and knee joints, as well as keep your heel from becoming stiff.

-Here are some different examples of strengthening exercises that can be used:
+Different examples of strengthening exercises that can be used include:

 - Towel stretch

 A physical therapist can help create a customized gait training program to help improve abnormal gaits as well as improve balance and posture.

 Repetitive motions used in gait training help create muscle memory while also strengthening muscles in the leg, foot, and ankle.